 Lastly, The Sólheimasandur plane wreck is a famous site in Iceland where a United States Navy DC-3 plane crash-landed on a black sand beach in 1973, with all crew members surviving.
 The stark, skeletal remains of the aircraft against the desolate landscape have become a popular destination for photographers and tourists.
 Even though the cost of traveling to Iceland can be high, there are still many epic activities, such as the plane wreck, that make it well worth it.

 From the ethereal beauty of the Northern Lights to the cultural riches of Reykjavik, Iceland offers a wealth of free attractions that cater to all interests.
+Iceland vacation costs can be high, but it you plan right, it can be budget-friendly.
 Whether you’re an adventurer, history buff, or nature lover, there’s something for everyone to enjoy in Iceland without breaking the bank and keeping the cost of traveling down for a budget-friendly week of traveling.
 So pack your bags and get ready to explore the wonders of Iceland on a budget!